autotelicum/Smooth-CoffeeScript/literate/pluralize.md

 How do you add 's' to a word when there is more than one of something?

-It is often seen in JavaScript with the ternary operator `?:` but that is coding like it was PHP at the expense of future maintenance and internationalization.
+It is often seen in JavaScript with the ternary operator `?:` but that is hard-coding at the expense of future maintenance and internationalization.

 First some preliminaries.
 Let's `show` the results whether we are